-- the meeting shall be sent to all owners of property within 200 feet from the property which is the subject of the appeal a minimum of 10 days prior to the meeting.
-The meeting is a public proceeding as defined by law. - c.
-The Board of Appeals shall not conduct a de novo hearing, but shall review the record of the proceeding before the Project Review Board.
-If the Board of Appeals finds the Project Review Board record to be insufficient, the Board of Appeals may remand the matter to the Project Review Board for findings and conclusions or for further proceedings, findings and conclusions. - d.
-The Board of Appeals may allow persons to present their positions orally or in writing, based on the record of the proceedings before the Project Review Board.
-The Board of Appeals shall not receive new evidence, including testimony or exhibits, which is not part of the record of the proceedings before the Project Review Board. - e.
+- the Project Review Board. - e.
 The Board of Appeals may reverse the decision of the Project Review Board, in whole or in part, only upon a finding that the decision is contrary to the provisions of this Ordinance or that the decision is unsupported by substantial evidence in the record. - f.
-The decision of the Board of Appeals shall be in writing and shall contain findings and conclusions that clearly state, on all relevant factual and legalissues, the action taken by the Board and the reasons for such action.
-The Board of Appeals shall adopt its written decision within 21 days of the meeting, unless the Board makes a finding that it is unable to do so, or unless an extension has been agreed upon amongst the parties. - 2.
-Appeals to Superior Court Appeals of decisions of the Board of Appeals under this Ordinance shall be to Superior Court according to the provisions of the Maine Rule of Civil Procedure 80B.
+The decision of the Board of Appeals shall be in writing and shall contain findings and conclusions that clearly state, on all relevant factual and legal issues, the action taken by the Board and the reasons for such action.
+The Board of Appeals shall adopt its written decision within 21 days of the meeting, unless the Board makes a finding that it is unable to do so, or unless an extension has been agreed upon amongst the parties.

+3. Appeals to Superior Court.

+Appeals of decisions of the Board of Appeals under this Ordinance shall be to Superior Court according to the provisions of the Maine Rule of Civil Procedure 80B.